forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: (Beta) You can now specify that Salesforce CLI decompose more metadata types when it converts from mdapi to source format, in addition to the types it currently decomposes automatically (CustomObject and CustomObjectTranslation).
+* NEW: (Beta) You can now specify that Salesforce CLI decompose four more metadata types when it converts from mdapi to source format, in addition to the types it currently decomposes automatically (CustomObject and CustomObjectTranslation).

-    By "decompose" we mean that Salesforce CLI breaks the single, and potentially very large, mdapi file corresponding to a particular metadata component into its constituent parts that live in their own sub-directories in your project.
-See [Salesforce DX Project Structure and Source Format](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_file_format.htm) for information on how CustomObject and CustomObjectTranslations are decomposed.
+    By "decompose" we mean that Salesforce CLI breaks the single, and often very large, mdapi-format XML file that corresponds to a metadata component into smaller XML files based on the sub-types.
+These files live in sub-directories of a directory named the same as the component.
+See [Salesforce DX Project Structure and Source Format](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_file_format.htm) for information on how CustomObject and CustomObjectTranslations are decomposed; that topic will soon be updated with similar information about the new decomposed types.

-    For these new types, you must explicitly opt-in to decompose them by adding a `registryPresets` option to your `sfdx-project.json` file and setting it one or more of these values:
+    Unlike CustomObject and CustomObjectTranslation, you must explicitly opt-in to decompose these new types.
+It's easy: just add a `registryPresets` option to your `sfdx-project.json` file and set it one or more of these values:

+    * `decomposePermissionSetBeta` : decompose the [PermissionSet](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_permissionset.htm) metadata type
+    * `decomposeWorkflowBeta` : decompose the [Workflow](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_workflow.htm) metadata type
     * `decomposeCustomLabelsBeta` : decompose the [CustomLabels](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_customlabels.htm) metadata type
     * `decomposeSharingRulesBeta` : decompose the [SharingRules](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_sharingrules.htm) metadata type

-    * `decomposePermissionSetBeta` : decompose the [PermissionSet](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_permissionset.htm) metadata type
-    * `decomposeWorkflowBeta` : decompose the [Workflow](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_workflow.htm) metadata type
+    When you next retrieve the component, it will be decomposed.
 Note that the values include the word `Beta`, because this feature is currently in beta.
-When it becomes generally available, you simply remove the `Beta` part.
+When it becomes generally available, you'll simply remove the `Beta` part.

     For example, if you want to decompose PermissionSet and Workflow types, add this to your `sfdx-project.json`:

     `"registryPresets": ["decomposePermissionSetBeta", "decomposeWorkflowBeta"]`

-    If you already have these metadata components in your project, and you want to migrate to the new feature, do this:
+    If you already have these metadata types in your project, be sure you follow these steps to start using this new feature:

     1. Remove all the files that correspond to the existing metadata components from your project.
 For example, if you want to start decomposing PermissionSet and Workflow types, remove files that look something like this:

        `force-app/main/default/permissionsets/MyPermSet.permissionset-meta.xml`

        `force-app/main/default/workflows/Account.workflow-meta.xml`

-    3. Update your `sfdx-project.json` file and specify the two values to the `registryPresets` option:
+    1. Update your `sfdx-project.json` file and specify the two values to the `registryPresets` option:

        `"registryPresets": ["decomposePermissionSetBeta", "decomposeWorkflowBeta"]`

-    4. Retrieve these components again:
+    1. Retrieve these components again:

        `sf project retrieve start --metadata PermissionSet --metadata Workflow`

-  You'll now see that rather than one massive PermissionSet or Workflow file, you have smaller more-manageable files in your project.
+  You'll now see that rather than one massive PermissionSet or Workflow file, you have smaller XML files in your project.
 Hurray!
+(GitHub discussion [#2544](https://github.com/forcedotcom/cli/discussions/2544), issues [#1159](https://github.com/forcedotcom/cli/issues/1159), [#2356](https://github.com/forcedotcom/cli/discussions/2356), and [#2376](https://github.com/forcedotcom/cli/discussions/2376). source-deploy-retrieve PR [#1217](https://github.com/forcedotcom/source-deploy-retrieve/pull/1217) source-tracking PR [#552](https://github.com/forcedotcom/source-tracking/pull/552))

+    **NOTE**: _This feature is a Beta Service.
+Customers may opt to try such Beta Service in its sole discretion.
+Any use of the Beta Service is subject to the applicable Beta Services Terms provided at Agreements and Terms (https://www.salesforce.com/company/legal/agreements/)._

 * FIX: Salesforce DX projects now support the AffinityScoreDefinition [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).